gvwilson/sensibleadventures/cloudherd/cloudherd.md

 sword.

 The whole village held its breath.
 One heartbeat, two...
-"You're---you're *rebels*!?" the *tralpa* spluttered.
+"You're---you're *traitors*!?" the *tralpa* spluttered.
 "Here!?
 Reeve!
 Reeve!
 Arrest these men!"

 "No." "No!"
 Indy and the sergeant said simultaneously.
 The sergeant jerked his